awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 ![\[Selecting a custom platform in the Create New Environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-selectcustomenvironment.png)

 After selecting the platform from which the new environment is created, you can also change the platform version\.
-Choose **Configure more options** and then **Change platform configuration**\.
-When the **Change a platform version** page appears, select the version to use for your new environment, and then choose **Save**\.
+Choose **Configure more options** and then **Change platform version**\.
+When the **Choose a platform version** page appears, select the version to use for your new environment, and then choose **Save**\.

 ![\[Changing the platform version in the Create New Environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-selectnewversion.png)